-The Conflict and Dispute Resolution Master’s Program – known to insiders as CRES – is a two-year, full-time program.
+The Conflict and Dispute Resolution Master’s Program – known to insiders as CRES – is a two-year program.
 Here, you develop the conceptual knowledge and practical skills that you will need to meet the challenges that emerge due to conflict.
 The program is composed of four parts:

-Core Courses: In your first year of the CRES program, you complete a set of compulsory, foundational courses together with the members of your cohort, including traditional mediation, negotiation, ethics, cross-cultural competency, and third-party dynamics in conflict resolution.
+Core Courses (31.5 credits): In your first year of the CRES program, you complete a set of compulsory, foundational courses together with the members of your cohort, including traditional mediation, negotiation, ethics, cross-cultural competency, and third-party dynamics in conflict resolution.
 You can read more about these courses here.

-Final Project: Your master’s degree culminates with a final project, which can take the form of a thesis (9 credits), terminal project (9 credits), or course concentration (10 credits).
+Final Project (9 credits): Your master’s degree culminates with a final project, which can take the form of a thesis (9 credits), terminal project (9 credits), or course concentration (9 credits).
 This culminating work reflects your career goals and demonstrates the knowledge and skills you have developed throughout the CRES program.
 You can peruse examples of final projects here.